Axat-Gadhwal/VSD-Squadron-FM-Research-Internship/README.md

 ## Existing Code:
-<p>The code for the UART loopback mechanism can be found in the repository here.
+<p>The code for the UART loopback mechanism can be found in the repository <a href="https://github.com/thesourcerer8/VSDSquadron_FM/tree/main/uart_loopback">here</a>.
 This code includes the necessary Verilog modules to implement the UART protocol and the loopback functionality.</p>

 <details><summary><H3>Analysis of the Existing code</H3></summary>